hz-b/rayx/docs/src/Introduction/05-How-to-build.md

 # How to Build

 For building and running the project, we recommend using [Visual Studio Code](https://code.visualstudio.com/) (VSCode) as your IDE, along with the C/C++ and CMake Tools extensions.
 These extensions significantly simplify the building process.
 However, you are free to use any IDE of your choice.
-If you are on a UNIX-like system, the `compile.sh` script can be used for compilation.
+If you are on a UNIX-like system, the `compile.sh` script can be used for compilation (see [using compile.sh](#using-compile.sh)).

+## CMake Options:

+- `RAYX_ENABLE_Cuda:BOOL` `default = ON` `enable search for Cuda on your system.
+If found, build with Cuda`
+- `RAYX_REQUIRES_Cuda:BOOL` `default = OFF` `require Cuda to be found on your system.
+Otherwise throw an error`

 ## Cloning the Repository